5 Ways to Bring Your Dull Hair to Life

 Avoid showering with hot water.

 Speaking of heat, avoid washing your hair with steaming water.
 Likewise, avoid exposing your hair to direct sunlight for too long.
-Anything hot will strip your hair of its natural oils and make it dry and brittle.
-Dry and brittle hair has no bounce or shine, and you wouldn’t want that.
+Anything hot will strip your hair of its natural oils and make it dry and brittle. has no bounce or shine, and you wouldn’t want that.

 Go gentle on your strands.